 NHS Learning support fund

 Some students studying nursing, midwifery and allied health professional (AHP) courses may not be eligible for the NHS Bursary.
 But the UK provides another form of NHS funding you could receive: the NHS Learning Support Fund.
-A few courses that qualify for the NHS Learning Support Fund are Dental therapy/dental hygiene, Dietetics, Midwifery, Nursing, Occupational therapy, Operating department practitioner, Orthoptics, Physiotherapy and others.
+If you are wondering what courses are funded by the NHS student bursary, here are a few NHS funded courses that qualify for the NHS Learning Support Fund and the NHS scholarship are:

-NHS bursary for students is one of the best student finance bursaries in the UK, and students opting for dentistry and medicine must take complete advantage of this opportunity.
+NHS students bursary are one of the best student finance bursaries in the UK, and students opting for dentistry and medicine must take complete advantage of this opportunity.
 The NHS also provides students with multiple student services.
 Coming towards the end of this blog all we can say is, studying medicine in the UK literally pays off.